Jamie K.

 Do you work in Koreatown?

 I do not.
-There’s a lot of businesses, like restaurants, but not so much fashion [businesses].
+There are a lot of businesses, like restaurants, but not so many fashion ones.
 The fashion offices and warehouses are all down on the east side.

 What do you do in fashion?

 I’ve had various positions, but what I do is import fabric and garments.
-I work with bigger manufacturing companies who buy fabric.
-The manufacturing companies get their clothing usually made in China or Mexico, and then they ship it to the big stores.
+I work with bigger manufacturing companies that buy fabric.
+The manufacturing companies usually get their clothing made in China or Mexico, and then they ship it to the big stores.

 How did you start working in the garment industry?